Risk Strategies

 One custom strategy and one built-in strategy are not numbered:

-Note that a custom strategy, Tim’s, has a higher number than two numbered, built-in strategies; yet it appears above them.
+Note that the custom strategy, Tim’s Risk Strategy, has a higher number than two numbered, built-in strategies; yet it appears above them.

 Understanding how risk scoring works with scans

-An asset goes through several phases of scanning before it has a status of completed for that scan.
+An asset goes through several phases of scanning before a completed status for that scan will display.
 An asset that has not gone through all the required scan phases has a status of in progress.
 InsightVM only calculates risk scores based on data from assets with completed scan status.

 To determine scan status consult the scan log.
 See Viewing the scan log.